ceph/calamari/README.rst

 Pre-built Calamari packages are not available here, but scripts are included to build your own: http://calamari.readthedocs.org/en/latest/development/building_packages.html

-Comprehensive installation instructions are not yet available, but you can get some idea from: http://calamari.readthedocs.org/en/latest/development/dev_env.html#connecting-ceph-servers-to-calamari
+A high level guide to installing Calamari from packages you have built is available here: http://calamari.readthedocs.org/en/latest/operations/index.html

 Check the `mailing list archives <http://lists.ceph.com/pipermail/ceph-calamari-ceph.com/>`_ for recent discussions of commonly encountered issues, and post your questions there.
-Check back here for more comprehensive instructions in the near future.
+Check back here for more comprehensive guidance for end-users in the near future.

 Resources
 ---------